SemenovLab/Early-Stage-Melanoma-Recurrence-Prediction/README.md

 Please contact gwan@mgh.harvard.edu or ysemenov@mgh.harvard.edu in case you have any questions.

 ## Cite
 Please cite our paper if you use the code in your own work:

 '''
-@article{earlymelanomawan,
+@article{earlymelanomawan22,
   title={Prediction of Early-Stage Melanoma Recurrence Using Clinical and Histopathologic Features}, author={Wan, Guihong and Nguyen, Nga